Rafic Hariri: Early life and education

-Career
+Business career

 In 1965, Hariri went to Saudi Arabia to work.
-There, he taught for a short period of time before shifting to the construction industry.
+There, he taught for a short period of time before moving to the construction industry.
 In 1978, he gained Saudi Arabian citizenship, in addition to his Lebanese citizenship.

 In 1969, Hariri established Ciconest, a small subcontracting firm, which soon went out of business.
-He then went in business with the French construction firm Oger for the construction of a hotel in Ta’if, Saudi Arabia, the timely construction of which earned praise from King Khaled.
+He then went into business with the French construction firm Oger for the construction of a hotel in Ta’if, Saudi Arabia, the timely construction of which earned him praise from King Khaled.
 Hariri took over Oger, forming Saudi Oger, which became the main construction firm used by the Saudi Royal family for all their important developments.
 As a result, a few years after his first contract with King Khaled, Hariri had become a multi-billionaire.

 Having accumulated his wealth, Hariri started a number of philanthropic projects, including the building of educational facilities in Lebanon.
 His first initiative in Lebanon was the Islamic Association for Culture and Education, which he founded in 1979.
 The association was later renamed the Hariri Foundation.
 Hariri became progressively more embroiled in politics.
 His appeals to the United Nations and services as an emissary to the Saudi Royal family won him international recognition on the political stage for his humanitarian efforts.

 In 1982, Hariri donated $12 million to Lebanese victims of the 1978 South Lebanon conflict and helped clean up Beirut's streets with his company's money and contributed to early reconstruction efforts during lulls in the Lebanon war.
-Said to have heavily financed opposing militias during the war, his former deputy Najah Wakim later accused him of helping to destroy downtown Beirut in order to rebuild it again and make billions of dollars in the process.
+Said to have heavily financed opposing militias during the war, his former deputy Najah Wakim later accused him of helping to destroy downtown Beirut to rebuild it again and make billions of dollars in the process.
 After the conflict, he acted as an envoy of the Saudi royal family to Lebanon.
 He laid the groundwork that led to the 1989 Taif Accord, which Saudi Arabia organised to bring the warring factions together.
 Taif put an end to the civil war, building goodwill for Hariri politically.
 While acting as the Saudi envoy to Lebanon, he spent more time in Damascus than in Beirut where he ingratiated himself with the Assad regime; he had a new presidential palace built in Damascus as a gift to the Syrian dictator but Assad didn't use it personally.